campfireunion/docs/docs/2023.2/studio/how-tos.md

 [[> Props / How to create and import your own props]]

 ## Audio
+Bring in sound effects, background tracks, or drive your character's lipsync.

 [[> Audio / Using the Audio Browser]]